 Liver-Eating Johnson never ate another human liver, but during the Civil War he did join the Union Army in St. Louis.
 He worked as a sharpshooter, and was honorably discharged the following year.
 During the 1880s he was appointed deputy sheriff in Leadville, Colorado and later as a town marshal in Red Lodge, Montana.

 In December 1899, aged seventy-six years, the Crow Killer was admitted to a veteran’s hospital in Los Angeles, where he died on January 21, 1900.
-He had lived a long and adventurous life, and his story was passed on through the generations.
+He had lived a long life, and the stories of his violent adventures were passed on through the generations.
 While some of the events from his life are verifiable, many of the stories are no doubt improved upon from over a century of retelling and embellishment.